anajlm/AdaTask/README.md

 - `TaskService`: Interface for basic CRUD operations on tasks.

+- **Implementations**

 	- `PersonalTaskService`, `StudyTaskService`, and `WorkTaskService`: Implement TaskService for personal, study, and work tasks, respectively, interacting with the corresponding repository.